Riverside Drive (Manhattan): Extensions

 In January 1897, state lawmakers proposed extending Riverside Drive northward to the Boulevard Lafayette, with a viaduct above Manhattan Valley from 122nd to 134th Street.
 The original plans, which were to cost $10 million and included four viaducts, were quickly downsized to $2 million and one viaduct.
 Shortly afterward, a similar bill was proposed with a lower cost.
-The revised bill called for the avenue to be narrowed in the vicinity of Trinity Cemetery at 153rd Street.
+The revised bill called for the avenue to be narrowed in the vicinity of Trinity Church Cemetery at 153rd Street.
 The governor of New York signed both bills in May 1897, but work on the viaduct was delayed for several months.
 That November, the city's Board of Street Opening and Improvement agreed to lengthen the viaduct slightly so that it ran from 122nd to 135th Street.
 The extension was budgeted at $3.6 million, with the viaduct alone costing $840,000.
 At 153rd Street, Riverside Drive would be cantilevered over the New York Central Railroad's (NYCRR) West Side Line railroad tracks to avoid Trinity Church Cemetery.
 The extension plans also involved demolishing several old mansions.